What is the best cheap food to buy when broke?

 Baking your own bread, cakes and cookies brings the cost of these items down further.
 Flour is one of your baking building blocks and comes in many different types.

-Including self raising, plain, strong bread flour as well as specialty flours that do not fit the criteria of cheap grocery foods but can be helpful for families with allergens.
+Including self raising, plain, strong bread flour as well as specialty flours that do not fit the criteria of cheapest groceries but can be very helpful for families with allergens.
 Flours like gluten free, almond, coconut and spelt.

 Is another baking building block and also comes in different types including; granulated, powdered (icing) superfine (caster), muscovado and brown.